-The following maintenance chart gives guidelines for regular craft servicing schedule to be performed by you and/ or by an authorized Sea-Doo dealer.
+The following maintenance chart gives guidelines for regular craft servicing schedule to be performed by you and/ or by an authorized SEA-DOO sport boat dealer.
 The schedule should be adjusted according to operating conditions and use.

 PERIODIC INSPECTION CHART